anksont/introduction-to-python-programming/unit-4-modules-exceptions/lesson-1-introduction/README.md

 game.start_fight(Ragnar, Vercingetorix)
 ```

 This method is usually called _"import star"_.
 In this case you're using the special _asterisk_ (or _star_) character to denote that you want to import **every** member from `characters.py`.
-You can then directly access those members directly (_2_).
+You can then access those members directly as if they'd have been imported with the other `from module import Ragnar` syntax (_2_).

 This method is not usually recommended.
-See next section for details.
+See next [section](#which-one-is-better-comparing-different-import-mechanisms) for details.

 **`from characters import Ragnar as R, Vercingetorix as V`**